Senior School – Academic life

 Creative and critical thinking

-We provide each pupil with the essential intellectual skills needed for later study, including the ability to think critically and logically, capturing imagination and allowing for diversity of interests.
+We provide each student with the essential intellectual skills needed for later study, including the ability to think critically and logically, capturing imagination and allowing for diversity of interests.

-All academic subjects are important and help to develop different areas of the brain; for example, English develops the ability to use language precisely and creatively, whilst history and social sciences require that pupils are able to research and then construct clear, logical arguments based on their findings.
-In the creative arts, pupils are given extensive opportunities to create their own direction, and languages, pupils build intelligence, empathy, and understanding of different cultures.
+All academic subjects are important and help to develop different areas of the brain; for example, English develops the ability to use language precisely and creatively, whilst History and social sciences require that students are able to research and then construct clear, logical arguments based on their findings.
+In the creative arts, students are given extensive opportunities to create their own direction, and languages, students build intelligence, empathy, and understanding of different cultures.

 STEM subjects

 Science, Technology, Engineering and Mathematics are exceptionally strong at Woodbridge.
-These subjects will allow pupils to fully embrace the ongoing technological revolution and are thus vitally important to students’ lives and careers.
-We deliver lessons that inspire pupils to think in an original and creative way.
+These subjects will allow students to fully embrace the ongoing technological revolution and are thus vitally important to students’ lives and careers.
+We deliver lessons that inspire students to think in an original and creative way.

 Languages